GST Assisted Self-help Kit (ASK)

 Assisted a client to improve its GST control framework to avoid hefty penalties for errors and non-compliance and eventually, successfully obtain ACAP status after a period of two (2) years.

-Successfully appeal to IRAS on behalf of an approved bunker fuel trader to substitute ASK in lieu of ACAP.
+Successfully appeal to IRAS on behalf of an approved bunker fuel trader to substitute Assisted Self-help Kit in lieu of ACAP.

 * the above source is adapted from IRAS website

 We have a team of highly qualified in-house experts: